JujuAdams/Vinyl/docs/5.0/Patterns.md

 |`assetArray`|array of assets|Array of assets to use to create the pattern|
 |`[label]`   |string or array|Label (or labels) to assign this pattern to |

-Creates a new [Blend pattern](Terminology).
-This function creates an "anonymous" pattern and is one way of creating a Blend pattern - the other is to use Vinyl's [configuration file](Configuration).
+Creates a new [Multi pattern](Terminology).
+This function creates an "anonymous" pattern and is one way of creating a Multi pattern - the other is to use Vinyl's [configuration file](Configuration).

 This function returns a Vinyl pattern which can then be used with the standard playback functions such as [`VinylPlay()`](Basics).
 The pattern itself plays no audio itself and only exists as a template for use with other functions.